Amisszsiy/NEMS/README.md

 Description:
 Web app for employee to clockin/out and manage schedule such as meeting or leave.
 Besides employee usage, admin can control and manage worktime, View and export work time report.
+Clockin/out constraints can be found on privacy view.

 Technologies: Standalone project .NET core MVC (6), Entity Framework Core 6, Microsoft SQL Server 2022